Battle of Heavenfield: Site today

 Another possibility is near Devil's Water, as per Max Adams; Bede names the site as Denisesburn, now known to be close to Devil's Water, per a 1233 charter to Thomas of Whittington discovered in 1864 (Tom Corfe, 1997).
 Adams posits that the battle began on the east bank of Devil's Water, moving to the ford at Peth Foot.

+The GPC dictionary of the Welsh language shows the word cant meaning a circular enclosure and the word ysgawl meaning warrior or hero.

+St Oswald's featured in an episode of Vera (series 10, episode entitled Dirty).